kaitsel/Ransomware-Response-Recovery/attack_phases.md

 ### Attack Description

-After the attacker gains the initial access, they must then use techniques to keep it as systems are unpredictable with the inevitable restarts, shutdowns, or credential changes.
+After the attacker gains initial access, they must then use techniques to maintain it, as systems are unpredictable due to inevitable restarts, shutdowns, or credential changes.
+One way to ensure persistent access is by modifying the Registry keys that store the operating system's configuration settings.

+### MITRE ATT&CK Mapping

+- T1547.014 - Active Setup
+  - Adds Registry key to Active Setup of the local machine, executed when the user logs in.
+- T1037.002 - Logout Hook
+  - Utilises a plist file as a pointer to a script and executes upon user logging out.
+- T1546.005 - Trap
+  - Executes malicious content when triggered by an interrupt signal.

+### Implementation

+- PowerShell Script: Creates new registry keys and points to malware.exe
+- Registry Editor: Contains all keys, including the added malicious ones
+- Living off the Land tactic - Uses legitimate Windows tools for easier execution
+- Masquerading - Disguised as authentic Windows system files, prolongs persistence

+## Phase 3: Privilege Escalation and Credential Access

+(MAY NEED TO CREATE PATIENT FILES AGAIN - GOT LOST)

 (to lock the files for the later phase)